-Announcement: special issue
+Announcement: Special issue

-The statement of EJPE's publication ethics is based on the best practice guidelines developed by the Committee on Publication Ethics (COPE) available at http://publicationethics.org/.
+The statement of the EJPE's publication ethics is based on the best practice guidelines developed by the Committee on Publication Ethics (COPE) available at http://publicationethics.org/.

-The purpose of EJPE (hereafter the Journal) is to publish high-quality peer-reviewed research articles in philosophy and economics, and to promote the development of this field with additional, and clearly distinguished, non-peer reviewed contributions, such as book reviews, interviews with leading scholars, and abstracts of recent PhD theses.
+The purpose of the EJPE (hereafter the Journal) is to publish high-quality peer-reviewed research articles in philosophy and economics, and to promote the development of this field with additional, and clearly distinguished, non-peer reviewed contributions, such as book reviews, interviews with leading scholars, and abstracts of recent PhD theses.

 The Journal undertakes to evaluate submission on the basis of their academic relevance, coherence, scholarship, significance, and without regard to such characteristics of the Author as institution affiliation, nationality, religion, gender, or political views.
 On receiving a submission, the Journal's editors assess its interest for the Journal and whether it should be passed on for peer-review.
 All retained article submissions are anonymously double-blind peer-reviewed by at least 2 experts in the relevant field(s).
 Where reviewers disagree substantially, the Editors may request further referee reports or arbitrate using their own judgement.
 The Editors may also commission further review of a revised paper by the original referees if they consider it necessary.
 Referees are encouraged to provide constructive feedback and advice for the author whatever their overall recommendation.
 The Journal aims to provide authors with the full review reports and a formal notification of (conditional) acceptance or rejection within 2–3 months of submitting an article.
 Accepted papers will be copy-edited to the conventions of academic style in cooperation with the Author and at the expense of the Journal, and published in the next possible issue.